vishaltak/gitlab-development-kit/README.md

 - Get the user started, do not try to take care of everything
 - Run everything as your 'desktop' user on your development machine
 - GitLab Development Kit itself does not run `sudo` commands
-- It is OK to leave some things to the user (e.g. installing Ruby)
+- It is OK to leave some things to the user (for example, installing Ruby)

 ## Components included